top of page

 PULAU SEMAKAU

-Another island south of Singapore, this one is best known for being the site of Semakau Landfill, which occupies the eastern part of the island.
-The landfill (filled with ash from incinerated waste) is engineered so the island remains clean, unpolluted and odor-free.
-In recent years it has turned into a real eco-getaway with flourishing mangrove habitats and a healthy coral population.
+South of Singapore, this island is best known as the site of Semakau Landfill, occupying the eastern part of the island.
+The landfill (filled with ash from incinerated waste) is engineered so the island remains clean, unpolluted and odour-free.
+It has transformed into a real eco-getaway with flourishing mangrove habitats and a healthy coral population.

 How to get there: